SebastienPoncelet/django-setup-practise/Recipe.md

 $ brew install gettext
 $ brew link --force gettext
 - In settings.py modify the 'LANGUAGE_CODE' to a generic one like 'en'.
+- Import 'gettext_lazy' in settings.py like this:
+from django.utils.translation import gettext_lazy as _
 - If only a few supported languages are required, then specify them in the settings.py as follows, otherwise all supported languages will be imported by Django:
 LANGUAGES = (